Boundary conditions and anomalies of conformal field theories in 1+1 dimensions: symmetry invariant boundary states of free boson model

 Since the generators of SU(2) rotation are zero modes of affine SU(2) generators, they satisfy the following OPE with primary fields:

 Since the other OPEs are zero, the SU(2) rotation only acts on the following parts of the boundary state:

 For the vector SU(2) rotation, the generators is $S^{z}=H^{0}+\bar{H}^{0}$, $S^{\pm}=E^{0,\pm}+\bar{E}^{0,\pm}$.
-We can see the right-hand boson is the conjugated representation of affine SU(2) Lie algebra.
-For simplify, we can do the charge conjugation on the right hand bosons since there is an extra phase -1 for antiholomorphic sector in Eq.~(\ref{ope}):

 In this representation, the SU(2) generators are the sum of four spin-1/2 generators.
-The boundary state can be written in the spin language since each primary fields transform like a spinor:
+The following states can be written as the spin-1/2 since primary fields transform like a spinor:

+where the spin up and down is determined by the sign of eigenvalue of $H^0$ or $\bar{H}^0$.
+Then the boundary state \eqref{eq:boundary state} can be rewritten as